 DIETER Version 1.3.0 (ZIP, 9.38 MB)

 Version 1.3.0 introduces residential space heating with a focus on different types of electric heating (power-to-heat).
-Version 1.3.0 also introduces a general spatial resolution.
+This version also introduces a spatial resolution that allows for geographic coverage beyond Germany.

-This model version has been used to study the system effect making existing German storage heaters more flexible in the year 2030.
+This model version has been used to study the system effects of making existing electric storage heaters in Germany more flexible in the year 2030.
+See Schill, W.-P. and Zerrahn, A. (2020): Flexible electricity use for heating in markets with renewable energy.
+Applied Energy 266, 114571].

 A German publication with a policy focus is published as Schill, W.-P., Zerrahn, A., May, N., Neuhoff, K. (2018): Flexible Nutzung von Nachtspeicherheizungen kann ein kleiner Baustein für die Energiewende sein.
 DIW Wochenbericht 46/2018, 988-995 (PDF, 196.64 KB).